 I’ve decided to sew a few outfits for my Iplehouse Jessica.
 This means that I would have to use my doll every time I want to try clothes on her.
-But, firstly, Jessica is big and quite heavy and it is not very convenient for me to use her.
-Secondly, I afraid of making scratches on her body with pins.
-What to do in this situation?
-I’ve decided that I need a doll mannequin!
+But, first of all, Jessica is big and quite heavy and it is not very convenient for me to use her.

 I have done an extensive research about dressmakers mannequins.
 I know the technology with duck tape and polyurethane foam because a friend of mine used this technology for her own foam mannequin around 6-7 years ago.
 But I don’t know where to buy polyurethane foam in a country where I live now.
 I found only some silicon hermetic but in this case doll dress form would be like a jelly and it’s not suitable for sewing.
 Also, floating measurements in mm are not fatal for people but may be fatal for dolls especially if I sew corsets.

-First of all, I protected Jessica’s body with cling wrap, then put tape on future seams and marked them.
-This was really pointless (to mark seams – not to protect the doll!) as I’ realized later.
+First of all, I protected Jessica’s body with cling wrap, then put masking tape to future seams and marked them.
+This was really pointless (to mark seams – not to protect the doll!) as I realized later.

 I made 8 layers of paper and I think this is enough for a doll mannequin.
 Because it takes time for layers to dry, it took more than a week to make all 8 layers!

-Then I took this billet off.
+When my papier mache billet dried I took it off.
 I didn’t bother about the edges because I knew I would cut them off.
-As you can see I drew future side seam on the billet.
+As you can see I drew the future side seam on the billet.

 What did I do next?
-Just repeated all steps on Jessica’s back :)
+Just repeated all steps above on Jessica’s back 🙂

 When I got two billets, one from the front and another one from the back, I cut off the edges and glued both billets together on shoulder and side seams.

-Then I drew the waist, the hip and the neck lines and cut the edges off again.
-I cut out the armholes as well.
+Then I drew the waist, the hip and the neck lines and trimmed off the edges againat the neckline and bottom line.
+I trimmed off the armholes as well.

-I glued the bottom and the neck circles to their places.
+Next, I glued the neck and the bottom cardboard details to their places.
 Now my mannequin looked more tidy.
-Next I was going to glue it on a candlestick so I really needed the bottom for the mannequin. :)
+Next I was going to glue it on a candlestick so I really needed the bottom for the mannequin.

 I can use my doll mannequin now.
-But, firstly, I’m about to sew a cover from calico and, secondly, glue it to a candlestick.
+But, firstly, I’m about to sew a cover from calico and, secondly, glue it to the candlestick.